D4rktheJohtonian/D4rktheJohtonian/README.md

 **˚ ༘♡ ·˚꒰ **Favourite Characters from Every Fandom** ꒱ ₊˚ˑ༄**

-- Ethan, Red, Calem, Erika, Colress, Steven, Umbreon, Cyndaquil, Celebi, Victini, Sylveon, Hisuian Samurott (*Pokémon*)
+- Ethan, Red, Calem, Erika, Colress, Steven, Umbreon, Cyndaquil, Celebi, Victini, Sylveon, Hisuian Samurott, and more.. (*Pokémon*)
 - Dark Link, Ravio, Midna, Twilight Princess Link (*The Legend of Zelda*)
 - Hermes, Helios, Heimdall, Atreus, Athena (*God Of War*)
 - Cesar Torres, Jonah Marshall, The Intruder, Adam Murray (*The Mandela Catalogue*)

   ── ･ ｡ﾟ☆: **Languages** .☽ .* :☆ﾟ. ──

-  Wouldn't say I'm the best at it tho.

-  *Speak Fluently* : Indonesia, English 🇮🇩🇬🇧

-  *Speak a little* : German, French 🇩🇪🇫🇷

-  *Still learning* : Japanese, Greek 🇯🇵🇬🇷
+  You might have read this before.
+I mainly speak English and Indonesia.
+I can also speak German and French, tho not alot, just the basics :3.
+I'm learning Japanese and Greek.
+That's it.

  ![umbreon-pokemon](https://github.com/user-attachments/assets/25bde207-6dcc-4fd5-a512-a13973f62098)